hugemenace/resonate/docs/getting-started.md

 	MusicManager.play("boss_fight")
 ```

-You can also perform a safety check to ensure `MusicManager.loaded` is true before a function call.
+You can also perform a safety check to ensure `MusicManager.has_loaded` is true before a function call.

 ## Concepts